 Two Hour Rule

-You may not know that if you have been in an accident, there is a time limit in which a police officer can request that you undergo a screening test, or provide a breath sample for analysis.
+If you have been in an accident, there is a time limit in which a police officer can request that you undergo a screening test, or provide a breath sample for analysis.

-The relevant time periods are:
+The time limits are:

-- If you are taken to hospital, due to an accident having occurred, within two hours of having arrived; or
+- if you are taken to hospital, due to an accident having occurred, within two hours of having arrived; or

-- Two hours after the accident occurred.
+- two hours after the accident occurred.

 Injury or Medically Dangerous